Interfaith inclusion

 I believe Jewish life is strengthened when we approach interfaith families with honesty, warmth, and confidence.
 Interfaith family members are not outside the Jewish communal ecosystem.
 They are often at the heart of it: spouses and partners, children, parents, grandparents, extended relatives, friends, and allies who love Jewish people and help shape the Jewish homes in which many children are raised.

-Jewish life is not something to minimize or apologize for.
+At the same time, Jewish life is not something to minimize or apologize for.
 Jewish values, traditions, culture, learning, ethical commitments, and peoplehood have enriched families and communities for generations.
-I believe we can extend a confident invitation into Jewish life without coercion, pressure, or judgment.
+I believe Jewish heritage is most deeply transmitted when parents and caregivers make an intentional commitment to raising children with Jewish identity, memory, values, and practice.
+We can extend a confident invitation into Jewish life without coercion, pressure, or judgment.
 Jewish life is beautiful, serious, joyful, demanding, and worth sharing.

 Weddings and Interfaith Couples